Supermartingales as Radon-Nikodym densities and related measure extensions: Existence and (non)uniqueness

-If the $P$--supermartingale $Z$ has a nontrivial part of finite variation, then we have to artificially make $Q$ lose mass to obtain a F\"ollmer countably additive measure for $Z$.
-Since we have a degree of freedom here in choosing where to send the mass of $Q$, it is not surprising that in this case we never have uniqueness --- except possibly if the state space $E$ is countable.
-Of course, if we fix the stopping time $\tau$ in the F\"ollmer pair for the $P$--supermartingale $Z$, and hereby implicitly specify where we send the mass of $Q$, then it is also possible to have uniqueness if $Z$ is a $P$--supermartingale.
+If the $P$-supermartingale $Z$ has a nontrivial part of finite variation, then we have to artificially make $Q$ lose mass to obtain a F\"ollmer countably additive measure for $Z$.
+Since we have a degree of freedom here in choosing where to send the mass of $Q$, it is not surprising that in this case we never have uniqueness---except possibly if the state space $E$ is countable.
+Of course, if we fix the stopping time $\tau$ in the F\"ollmer pair for the $P$-supermartingale $Z$, and hereby implicitly specify where we send the mass of $Q$, then it is also possible to have uniqueness if $Z$ is a $P$-supermartingale.
+In particular, once the stopping time $\tau$ is fixed, $Q$ is always uniquely determined on $\F_{\tau-}$ and we only have to study under which conditions there exists a unique extension to $\F$.